USDRCG/usdrcg.github.io/README.md

      * The easiest way to create a new *date-specific page* is to copy the contents of another and paste into a new html document.
      * An Etherpad frame exists on each date-specific workshop page.
 Simply update the _embedded url_ in the `<iframe>` tag.
 [Etherpad.net](http://etherpad.net) is the easiest way to generate a new Etherpad.
  3. Sign-Up Page (`sign-up.html`)
-     * This is used to embedd a Google Form for users to fill out.
+     * This is used to embed a Google Form for users to fill out.
 The html for that is commented out.
 All you need to do is un-comment the code and change the _embedded url_ within the `<iframe>` tag.